Performance Analysis of Large Intelligent Surfaces (LISs): Asymptotic Data Rate and Channel Hardening Effects: Asymptotic Rate Analysis

+We can obtain $ {\bar \mu _{{R_k}}}$ and $\bar \sigma _{{R_k}}^2$ by respectively replacing ${\mu _{{\gamma_k}}}$ and $\sigma _{{\gamma_k}}^2$ in (\ref{eq.MRk0}) and (\ref{eq.SRk0}) with ${\bar\mu _{{\gamma_k}}}$ and $\bar\sigma _{{\gamma_k}}^2$, which completes the proof. \end{proof} We refer to ${\bar \mu _{{R_k}}}$ and $\bar \sigma _{{R_k}}^2$ as the asymptotic mean and variance of $R_k$, respectively.
 Given deterministic values of $\bar \mu _{\gamma_k}$ and $\bar \sigma _{\gamma_k}^2$, Theorem 1 shows that the mean and variance of uplink data rate in an LIS-based large antenna-array system can be obtained based on deterministic values such as the locations of the devices and the correlation matrices.
 Then, we can evaluate the performance of an LIS-based system in terms of ergodic rate, reliability, and scheduling diversity, without extensive simulations.
 In particular, we can easily estimate the ergodic rate from (\ref{eq.MRk}), and verify system reliability and the scheduling diversity gain from (\ref{eq.SRk}).
 Furthermore, the results from Theorem 1 will be in close agreement with the moments of mutual information resulting from an actual LIS-based system as the number of devices and antennas increase.